 Flow Revision History

 If you need to revert a flow to a previous version, from the More actions menu for the flow, select Revision History.
 On the Revision History dialog, select the flow version from the list that you want to revert to.

-Server Administrators can activate Data Management Add-on license keys.
+Server Administrators can activate Data Management Add-on licence keys.